HumamSamra/Ripple-js/README.md

 # Ripple
 **Ripple** effect using vanilla javascript.

-This package provides you with ripple effect, you can either use it on buttons or any other element.
+This package provides you a simple ripple effect, you can either use it on buttons or any other element.
 <br/>
 Please Make sure to check our website for demos and more info.